firemark/battle-city-ai/docs/protocol.md

 Because this game is real time, server sends data about moving of tanks/bullets etc

+TODO: write about frequency and usage of informations

 ```javascript
 {"status": "data", "action": "change", "id": "HEX", …}\n
 ```